miklschmidt/node-nw-snapshot/README.md

 npm test
 ```

-Wan't to test the ratio at which nwsnapshot will fail?
+Want to test the ratio at which nwsnapshot will fail?
 ```
 ./node_modules/.bin/mocha --compilers coffee:coffee-script/register -R spec test/snapshot.coffee
 ```